-The positions of the Chairperson and CEO shall be held by separate individuals to foster an appropriate balance of power, increased accountability and better capacity for independent decision-making by the Board.
+The positions of the Chairperson and CEO should, as a rule, be held by separate individuals to foster an appropriate balance of power, increased accountability and better capacity for independent decision-making by the Board.
 A clear delineation of functions shall be made between the Chairperson and CEO upon their election.